ccao-data/model-res-avm/README.md

 and is responsible for correcting any deficiencies in the first model’s predictions.
 Specifically, post-modeling will:

-1. Shift the distribution of predicted values for each neighborhood and modeling group (single- vs multi-family) such that its median sale ratio (predicted value / actual sale value) moves toward 1.
-This is done by applying a neighborhood and modeling group-specific percentage multiplier to all properties.
-This percentage multiplier is capped at 40%.
+1. Shift distributions of predicted values such that their median sale ratio (predicted value / actual sale value) moves toward 1.
+This is done by applying a percentage multiplier to **all properties** within a neighborhood, modeling group, and sale price quartile.
+This percentage multiplier is capped at 40% and requires a minimum number of sales (20) within each adjustment group.
 This is done to correct some of the modeling bias caused by [ongoing data issues](#ongoing-issues), as well as prevent broad over- or under-assessment.
+Only a small proportion of all properties receive this adjustment.

-2. Alter assessed values for properties with sales in the last seven years if and only if their sale ratio falls outside specific thresholds.
+2. Alter assessed values for properties with sales in the last two years if and only if their sale ratio falls outside specific thresholds.
 If a property’s sale ratio (predicted value / actual sale value) is less than 0.7 or greater than 2, its predicted value